Ofcom issues warning over politician presenters ahead of general election

 “Any breaches of election programming rules are likely to be serious and to result in Ofcom considering the imposition of statutory sanctions.”

-New audience research by the regulator found that while there were “concerns” about politicians presenting current affairs programmes, there was “no clear consensus for an outright ban”.
+New audience research by the regulator found that while there are “concerns” about politicians presenting current affairs programmes, there is “no clear consensus for an outright ban”.

 Updated guidance reinforces the prohibition on politicians presenting news and “reminds broadcasters that, because politicians have an inherently partial role in society, news content presented by them is likely to be viewed by audiences in light of that perceived bias, which would risk undermining the integrity and credibility of broadcast news”.